Buying flat pack furniture is an affordable and stylish way to furnish your home. But is it right for you? What are the environmental impacts?

 1. Lack of Durability Leads to Quicker Replacement and Limits Secondhand Use

 Moreover, it is harder to prevent wear and tear on flat pack furniture.
-And once a part gets broken, it is difficult to use it again.
+It is hard to use again after it breaks.

 2. Materials Can Be Eco-friendly, But it Depends on the Manufacturer

-As mentioned above, off the shelf furniture is made from medium density fibreboard, that is comprised of inferior wood and off cuts from sawmills.
+Off the shelf furniture contains medium density fibreboard, that is comprised of inferior wood and off cuts from sawmills.

 Some eco-friendly manufacturers use waste wood to create medium density fibreboard.

-However, other manufacturers use a formaldehyde-based glue to bond the wood fibres together which is toxic and can be harmful to the environment.
+However, other manufacturers use formaldehyde-based glue to bond the wood fibres.
+Formaldehyde-based glue is toxic and can harm the environment.

 “The final product is not that eco-friendly because a formaldehyde-based glue is often used to bond the wood fibres together.
 On the good side, efforts are made to produce SDF, which is made by using a less toxic type of glue, called MDI.” - Thomas / Flat Pack Mates